What Is Sciatica?

-Sciatica is a medical condition characterized by pain along the path of the sciatic nerve.
-Usually, sciatica affects only one side of the body, with the pain localized at any part of the nerve including:
+Sciatica is a medical condition that causes pain along the sciatic nerve.
+This nerve is made up of various nerve roots which join together in the pelvic region.
+The sciatic nerve is considered the largest nerve in the body, with a diameter of up to 2 cm.
+Usually, sciatica affects only one side of the body.
+The pain is localized at any part of the nerve including:

-This causes inflammation and pain often accompanied also with numbness of the affected leg, due to the fact that the sciatic nerve becomes pinched.
-In very rare cases this nerve can get compressed by a tumor of the nearby areas or it can get damaged due to diabetes.
+These triggers cause inflammation and pain accompanied by numbness of the affected leg because the sciatic nerve becomes pinched.
+Sometimes this nerve can get compressed by a tumor or get damaged due to diabetes.

-People who are obese, have diabetes, sit for a long period of time during a day, or have a job that requires a lot of heavy lifting or drive for long periods have a greater risk of suffering from sciatic nerve problems than others.
+If you are obese, have diabetes, sit for a long period of time during a day, have a job that requires a lot of heavy lifting, or drive for long periods you have a greater risk of suffering from sciatic nerve problems.

-A characteristic sign of this condition is pain which is first localized on the lower back (the lumbar part of the spine).
-The intensity of the pain varies from mild, moderate to severe and this pain irradiates to the buttocks and down the back of the leg to the toes.
-Sitting for a long period of time can make the pain get worse.
+A characteristic sign of this condition is pain first localized on the lower back (the lumbar part of the spine).
+The intensity varies from mild, moderate, to severe.
+This pain radiates to the buttocks and down the back of the leg to the toes.
+Sitting for a long period of time can make the pain worse.

-Some people also refer to have numbness, tingling or even muscle weakness of the affected leg.
+Some people have numbness, tingling, or even muscle weakness of the affected leg.

 How is Sciatica diagnosed?